TKG Corporate Offices

 Design features include:

-• A fireplace that was salvaged from a renovation project of a home that was built in 1910.
+• A fireplace that was salvaged from a home that was built in 1910.
 With the fireplace hearth being salvaged sandstone sidewalks.

-• A stone feature wall that is made up of stones that were salvaged from a foundation of a home that was built before 1900.
+• A stone feature wall made up of stones from a foundation of a home that was built before 1900.

-• A drafting table that was gifted to our founder by one of his cherished mentors, architect Joseph Ceruti.
+• A drafting table gifted to our founder by one of his cherished mentors, architect Joseph Ceruti.

-• A sailboat that was rescued from a lifetime of permanent dust filled storage from a renovation project of a home that was built in 1910.
-Painstakingly refinished by artisans, it was installed as the centerpiece where it resides on sandstone capstones that were salvaged from a demoed chimney.
-Finishing off the restoration, the sailboat was adorned with size-8 Micron skates that were used by all four Krueger children to learn how to skate.
+• A sailboat that was painstakingly refinished by artisans and was installed as the centerpiece where it resides on sandstone capstones from a demoed chimney.
+Finishing off the restoration, the sailboat is adorned with Microns that were used by the Krueger children to learn to skate.

-• Exit devices and solid brass door hardware, including doorknobs and hinges that were salvaged from the former Van Sweringen Suite in Cleveland’s Terminal Tower.
+• Exit devices and solid brass door hardware from the Van Sweringen Suite in the Terminal Tower.

-• Doors and cabinets that were salvaged from a renovation project of a home that was built in 1910.
+• Doors and cabinets that were salvaged from a home that was built in 1910.

 • Sculptures from our founder’s private collection, including one-of-a-kind pieces by Norbert Koehn.